kelsa-pi/PyUNO_Workspace/README.md

 ## Requirements

-[Pyzo](https://github.com/pyzo/pyzo) - Runs on Python3 and needs Pyside or PyQt4.
+[Pyzo IDE](https://github.com/pyzo/pyzo) - Runs on Python3 and needs Pyside or PyQt4.
 There is [binaries](http://www.pyzo.org/start.html) for Windows, Linux and OS X.

 **Optional (recommended)**